LogtalkDotOrg/logtalk3/ports/metagol/NOTES.md

 `metagol`
 =========

-To load this port and for sample queries, please see the `SCRIPT.txt` file.
-To run the tests, load the `tester.lgt` file (there are three lengthy tests that only run when the tests are being run manually instead of automatically).

 This folder contains a Logtalk port of `metagol`, an inductive logic programming (ILP) system based on meta-interpretive learning available
 from: